ales-t/tred-sentiment/README.md

 Open a file with tectogrammatical annotation (.t.gz file).
 Select PML\_T\_Sentiment mode.
 Click Macros -> Current Mode -> Init sentiment attributes.
 If you are asked if you want to save the file, click Yes.
 Doubleclick a node and you will see that there are sentiment related attributes: sentiment\_eval, sentiment\_source.rf sentiment\_target.rf.

 To annotate, select a node representing an assessing word and "remember it" pressing space.
 Then select a source of assessment and press s, then select a target of assessment and press t.
-Finally assing the sentiment\_eval attribute value POSITIVE or NEGATIVE.
+Finally assign the sentiment\_eval attribute value POSITIVE or NEGATIVE.